 By: Jennifer Deisher

 We all have access to a higher creative, intelligent power and a beautiful spiritual vineyard where we each have our own sovereign plot.
-For argument’s sake, we’ll call this loving source of power “God”.
-Our power is something we are all seeking, whether we realize it or not.
-We begin learning to attract “things” by using The Law of Attraction but it takes a combination of modesty and discipline in order to practice this in a spiritual sense; not a place of ego.
+For argument’s sake, we’ll call this loving source of power “God” with an understanding that our power is something we are all seeking, whether we realize it or not.
+We begin learning to attract “things” by using The Law of Attraction and/or spirituality, but it takes a combination of modesty and discipline in order to practice this in a spiritual sense; not a place of ego.
 We become accustomed to giving our power away to authority and external things until we forget how to have an intimate relationship with God in a natural, organic way.
 It is up to us to plant divine seeds in our vineyard; using our free will to ask for tools that allow us to grow and learn.
 If we’re not feeling a little “dumbed down” from time to time, we’re not learning anything.
 Why allow ourselves to feel embarrassed or stupid for our own naivety?
 Compared to something all-knowing and all-encompassing, we are the equivalent of an innocent child.
 We can go about educating the child in kindness or belittle it in condemnation for being that which it is, a soul who is willing and eager to learn but still adolescent in the much bigger picture.

 We have the individual skills to discover the emotional connection to our power but learning how to use it takes persistence and conscious awareness.
 The dichotomy is, we’re supposed to feel powerful but we should maintain a healthy respect for both God and our fears.
 If we don’t, we become like the hypocrite who preaches that God is the driving force in their life without building their spiritual house on a solid foundation of spiritual logic, the logos.
 We become experts at learning philosophy and giving advice without caring for what’s been given unto us as individuals, the Self.
 By identifying with someone else’s interpretation of something that can only be self-defined, we become our own golden calf and sacrificial lamb for thinking we can build a house without emotional, physical and psychological substance.
 We have to be willing to change and make adjustments to what we think we know by allowing spirit to move us where we need to be.